 Program Description

-Drawing upon the knowledge and experience of a diverse group of prominent experts on China and the Indo-Pacific, this three-day area studies seminar will offer attendees the opportunity to discuss this critical and fast changing region in an informal off-the-record setting.
+By drawing upon the knowledge and experience of a diverse group of prominent experts on China and the Indo-Pacific, this seminar will offer attendees the opportunity to deepen their understanding of this critical and fast changing region in an informal, off-the-record setting.

 Suggested Seminar Topics

-- The Evolution of Chinese Commercial Interests in African Markets
+- The Evolution of Chinese Commercial Interest in African Markets

 The above topics may change to address current events and interests of the participants at the time of the seminar.